kapouer/window-page/README.md

 - route functions typically sets `page.data` (or anything else that does not conflict with existing properties)
 - the second time a chain is run on current document, `page.updating == true`
-- before chains are run, if location will change, `page.browsing == true`

 ### Reload or update

 Both are characterized by `page.updating` being true.

-A reload is done using `Page.replace(page)` with changes in application data but not in page location, meaning `page.browsing` is false.

-An update is done using `Page.push(page)` with changes in page location, meaning `page.browsing` is true.

-It is up to the application build and handle functions to deal with being run several times.
+When using Page.push or Page.replace, it is up to the application build and handle functions to deal with being run several times.

 ### Open new url